blackducksoftware/synopsys-detect/README.md

 ## Documentation

-All documentation is located on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/spaces/INTDOCS/pages/49131875/Hub+Detect)
+All documentation is located on our public [Confluence](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/622633/Hub+Detect)